ibm-cloud-architecture/refarch-kc-streams/README.md

 #### Application Configuration

-Next the application requires configuration for your environment.
+Now configure the application for your cloud runtime environment.
-Specifically you must edit the credential for the streaming analaytics cloud service you have created in a previous step The template file refarch-kc-streams/python/shared/creds/credential.template.py  consists of two python assignment statements
+Specifically you must edit a credential template to include the credential for the streaming analaytics cloud service you created and saved  in a previous step.
+You will edit the template file  "refarch-kc-streams/python/shared/creds/credential.template.py" This file contains python assignment statements which:
  - assign the key "Steaming3Turbine" to a dummy credential with invalid values.
  - assign the key "StreamsServices"  to have the same value as "Streaming3Turbine"

- Apply the following edit steps to credential.template.py - creating a new file credential.py
+ Apply the following edit steps to credential.template.py - and save the results in a new file credential.py
   1. Replace the dummy value assigned to Streaming3Turbine with the saved credential for your streaming analytics cloud service
   2. Leave the assignment to StreamsServces as is ( it is indirectly assigned to get the same value as Steaming3Turbine)
-  3. Save the edited file to credential.py in the same directory
+  3. Save the edited file renaming credential.py in the same directory

 The new file credential.py is a valid python file setting up the keys expected by the refarch-kc-streams application with credential values personalized to your cloud run time environment.
-Since this file contains active credential values it must not be pushed to any code repository where it is widely visible.
+Since the edited file  credential.py contains credentials giving access to your personal example installation, visibility to this file must be properly controlled.
+Unlike the credential.template.py it should not be pushed into  a widely visible code repository.

 #### Docker Image Build